 Hospitals and healthcare facilities are institutions of care and healing, and it’s important to provide a safe and non-threatening environment to patients and clients.
 But as many healthcare security leaders know, occupations like nursing face some of the highest assault rates of any profession that exists.
 Nurses are more likely to be assaulted than police officers, with 76% of active nurses experiencing some form of assault in a year.
 With this in mind, healthcare security must provide tools and means of de-escalation that go largely unnoticed but are extremely effective when called for.

-- De-escalation – Avoiding use of force is critical in keeping officers, staff and patients safe and ensuring you do not face costly lawsuits or investigations.
+- De-escalation – Avoiding the use of force is critical in keeping officers, staff, and patients safe and ensuring you do not face costly lawsuits or investigations.

-- Transparency – Dispelling or verifying claims from any incidents quickly and with certainty is critical to eliminating risk form costly investigations and lawsuits.
+- Transparency – Dispelling or verifying claims from any incidents quickly and with certainty is critical to eliminating risk from costly investigations and lawsuits.

 Modern hospital security leaders are equipping officers with tools that enable them to effectively respond to any critical incidents and also provide complete transparency into responses to de-risk the business and continually improve officer skills and professionalism.

-Body-worn cameras allow hospitals, clinics and other medical facilities to greatly increase the effectiveness of video coverage provided by fixed cameras, with the addition of a mobile, first person point of view camera option that provides better coverage, rapid deployment, instant scalability and audio recording.
-Furthermore, the live-streaming capabilities available on some body-worn cameras provides a means for supervisors to monitor and triage tense situations even if they are not physically present.
-This is situational awareness can also act as a force multiplier enabling the most appropriate response in terms whether or not to dispatch backup.
+Body-worn cameras allow hospitals, clinics, and other medical facilities to greatly increase the effectiveness of video coverage provided by fixed cameras, with the addition of a mobile, first-person point-of-view camera option that provides better coverage, rapid deployment, instant scalability, and audio recording.
+Furthermore, the live-streaming capabilities available on some body-worn cameras provide a means for supervisors to monitor and triage tense situations even if they are not physically present.
+This is situational awareness can also act as a force multiplier enabling the most appropriate response in terms of whether or not to dispatch backup.
 GPS-enabled hardware allows management operating as incident commanders to ensure proper resource positioning and adapt as needed, whether for an emergency or as a simple need to shift deployment of personnel based on staffing or facility capacity.